oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 19. Put the paddles into the PCB connectors (left and right paddle are the same, so you cannot make a mistake here).
 20. Screw the antenna to the antenna connector. (**Of course, you only need the antenna when you are transmitting with LoRa; but be aware, that transmitting without an antenna will eventually destroy the LoRa transceiver on the Heltec module!** Better safe than sorry!)
 21. Slide the battery switch to "ON" and start using the Morserino-32!
 If you do not have a battery yet, you can use the USB cable to connect to a 5V source, either from your computer or a phone charger or similar.
 As the module has been programmed already, you can use the Morserino-32 immediately. **See the User Manual** on how to use it and learn about its many functions.
 You can also update the software, should there be a newer version available - this is also described in detail in the User Manual.
+22. The cardboard box the kit came in is also suitable for storing the assembled Morserino-32 while not in use (Eventually it is advisable to glue a piece of plastic foam to the bottom and to the top of the box).

+    ![Storag][Ass02]  Should you be looking for something a bit more durable, I would recommend you a plastic lunch box (see the photo; I would recommend some foam inserts here as well).
+[Ass02]: Images/lunchbox.jpg "Storage in a lunchbox"

 ###Choice of LiPo battery for the Morserino-32